omarmosharawi/MP.V1_JS/README.md

 - **HTML**, **CSS**, and **JavaScript**
 - **GitHub Pages** for hosting the web application

+## Demo
+You can access the live demo of the web application here: https://omarmosharawi.github.io/MP_JS/

 ## Installation

 To run the web application locally, you need to clone the repository and open the index.html file in your browser.
 Alternatively, you can use a local web server to serve the files.